NotWoods/tigeroakes.com/resume/content.md

 <h4 class="noblock">09/2015 – 04/2020	(expected with co-op)</h4>

-## Bachelor of Science in Computer Science
+## Bachelor of Science in Computer Science, 2nd Year

 ### University of British Columbia